OpenBB-finance/openbb-bot/README.md

-# OpenBB Bot - Discord
+# OpenBB Bot - Discord Edition

 The [OpenBB Bot](http://my.openbb.co/app/bot) is a chatting bot that retrieves financial data on Discord and Telegram.